Emma

 Description

-John Mullan is Professor of English at University College London.
+John Mullan is Lord Northcliffe Professor of Modern English Literature at University College London.
 He has previously edited editions of Daniel Defoe's Roxana (2008) and Samuel Johnson's The Lives of the Poets (2009) for Oxford World's Classics as well as Jane Austen's Sense and Sensibility (2019).
-He is the author of What Matters in Jane Austen?
+He is the author of The Artful Dickens (Bloomsbury, 2020), What Matters in Jane Austen?
 (Bloomsbury, 2012), Anonymity: A Secret History of English Literature (Faber & Faber, 2008), and How Novels Work (OUP, 2006).

 Introduction